 |Flooring Guide||Laminate Flooring Guide||Engineered Hardwood Flooring Guide|

-One of the most important things that many consumers consider before purchasing new flooring is price.
-How do laminate and engineered hardwood compare to each other in terms of price, and are they more budget-friendly than traditional hardwoods?
+One of the most important aspects that many consumers consider before purchasing new flooring is the price.
+How do laminate and engineered hardwood compare to each other in terms of price, and are either more budget-friendly than traditional hardwoods?

-Laminate is extremely popular because it is so affordable.
-It gives the same great look of hardwoods without the expensive costs.
-Although costs vary by brand, laminate costs between $2 and $4 per square foot.
+Laminate is extremely popular because it’s affordable.
+It gives the same great look as hardwoods without the high price tag.
+Although prices vary by brand, the average cost of laminate flooring ranges between $2.70 and $10 per square foot.

-Compare this pricing to traditional hardwoods, and it’s easy to see that it’s a budget-friendly option for cost-conscious consumers.
+When you compare this pricing to traditional hardwoods, it’s easy to see that it’s a budget-friendly option for cost-conscious consumers.
 Low-grade woods may be priced as low as $3 per square foot, while exotic woods may cost as much as $15 per square foot.

-Engineered hardwoods, on average, cost between $4 and $7 per square foot.
-While it is more expensive than laminate, it is still a very affordable alternative to hardwood flooring.
+Engineered hardwoods, on average, costs between $6.15 and $9 per square foot.
+While it is more expensive than laminate, it is still an affordable alternative to hardwood flooring.

 The pricing of the flooring itself isn’t all that a consumer needs to consider when deciding whether to purchase laminate or engineered hardwoods.